What to do in Leavenworth, Washington: the only guide you’ll ever need

 Tip 2: Washington State prides itself on doing everything locally, including the beers and brats.
 Icicle Brewing’s tagline is “Beer From Here”… and they happen to own Munchen Haus too… and Sausage Garten pours their beer, so enjoy all of the localness that’s happening in Leavenworth.

-Pretend It’s Christmas
+Pretend It’s Christmas any time of year

 Between the Nutcracker shop, the Nutcracker museum, and then the countless ornament and kitschy shops, you can get into the Christmas spirit even when it’s 90 degrees outside.
 While Christmas isn’t solely a Bavarian celebration, a few of the shops maintain the seasonal decor and spirit year round, which does indeed add to the quaint feel of the town.